By Nelly Umoren

 “Gender equality and women’s rights are essential to getting through this pandemic together, to recovering faster, and to building a better future for everyone”, he said.

-The UN chief urged governments to put women and girls at the center of their recovery efforts, including by making them leaders and equally involved in decision-making.
+The UN chief has urged governments to put women and girls at the center of their recovery efforts, including by making them leaders and equally involved in decision-making.

 ‘Zero tolerance for domestic violence’

 I wonder how issues of domestic violence will be addressed in the rural communities, Who do the abused report to and how do they seek redress, with the lockdown system which is controlled by our insecure security agencies taking advantage of the situation to brutalize citizen and violate human rights of citizens in the name of security and keeping to the role of stay at home exercised alias lucked down by government to avoid spread of COVID19.